Acts Chapter Fifteen

 Acts 15:19-21

-'It is my judgment, therefore, that we should not make it difficult for the Gentiles who are turning to God.
-Instead we should write to them, telling them to abstain from food polluted by idols, from sexual immorality, from the meat of strangled animals and from blood.
-For Moses has been preached in every city from the earliest times and is read in the synagogues on every Sabbath.'
+"Therefore, my opinion is that we should not put obstacles in the way of the Goyim who are turning to God.
+Instead, we should write them a letter telling them to abstain from things polluted by idols, from fornication, from what is strangled and from blood.
+For from the earliest times, Moshe has had in every city those who proclaim him, with his words being read in the synagogues every Shabbat."

 James now gives the council his judgment which is a list of rules for the Gentiles to follow.
 The rules are all in line with scripture and it is good to stay away from the things on the list.
 But, the question that was brought before the council was what must the Gentiles do to be saved.
 Therefore, this list of rules does not fit in with the grace of God.
 Once you begin to add any conditions to grace (which is unmerited favor) then it stops being grace.